Help your neighbors in need by donating items

 Help your neighbors in need by donating the following items:

+Short and wide four-drawer dresser to fit a small space, a king-size bed, stove, washer and gas dryer: Needed for low-income single parents.
+Call Toby at FamilyCore, 676-2400.

-Twin size bed, working electric washing machine, and a working flat screen television: Needed for a low-income grandparent raising grandson.
+Twin-size bed, electric washing machine and a flat screen television: Needed for a low-income grandparent raising grandson.
 Call Mitch at Central Illinois Agency on Aging, 674-2071.

+Refrigerator: Needed for a low-income patient.
+Call Kelly with OSF Outpatient Palliative Care, 683-7700 (select option 6, followed by option 6 again).

 Helping Hands is a service provided by the Journal Star, with support of the Heart of Illinois 211 Information and Referral line (a collaboration between the Heart of Illinois United Way and Advanced Medical Transport of Central Illinois).